gvwilson/mossball/eun-chae-s/drag-the-words/design.md

 1. the user opens the question for the first time
 2. the user drags the word(s)
 3. the user doesn't finish dragging all the words but try to submit their answers
-4. the user checks the result
+4. the user submits their answers and checks the result
 5. the user retries the question

 ### Feedback